dmbarbour/awelon/AboutABC.md

 Fortunately, it is not difficult to thread a linear value through imperative code, and thereby model threads.
 Between substructural types and capability security, ABC can typefully enforce a procedural paradigm and many others.
 Interestingly, programmers can be much more precise about threading and synchronization within ABC than they can be in most imperative languages.

-### Fast and Loose Reasoning
+### Fast and Loose Reasoning for Termination

 ABC favors a philosophy of 'fast and loose reasoning' about termination properties. (cf. [Fast and Loose Reasoning is Morally Correct](http://www.cse.chalmers.se/~nad/publications/danielsson-et-al-popl2006.html), Danielsson, Hughes, et al. POPL 2006.)
-The idea is that we should reason about programs as if every subprogram terminates or is intended to do so.
-This assumption simplifies loop fusion, parallelization, partial evaluation, equational laws and rewriting, non-strict evaluation, and similar.
+The idea is that - with respect to optimizations, equational laws, rewriting, loop fusion, parallelization, laziness - we should assume every subprogram terminates (or is intended to).
+This assumption simplifies reasoning.

-To help encourage fast and loose reasoning, ABC compilers should perform termination analysis, albeit accepting the possibility that the analysis fails after a limited effort:
+Further, aligning with this philosophy allows very strong static analysis. *ABC compilers should perform termination analysis*, albeit accepting the possibility that the analysis fails after a limited effort:

 * if termination proven, compiler is silent
 * if non-termination proven, compiler raises error
-* if no proof achieved, compiler issues warning
+* if no proof achieved, compiler passes code with warning

 A guarantee of termination is primarily a mechanism to catch errors in reasoning.
 A termination analysis should catch many obviously non-terminating expressions, such as `[^$]^$`, especially focusing on common errors in reasoning.
 A warning may serve as a reminder that every loop should come with a guarantee of termination.
+Developers may need to use annotations

-Even with such a guarantee, it is easy to express algorithms that take more time and resources than anyone is willing to grant.
-In practice, developers should be seeking even stricter properties than termination, such as understanding how many resources a program requires.
+Even with a termination guarantee, it is easy to express algorithms that take more time and resources than anyone is willing to grant.
+For code distribution, a non-terminating program is just as bad for denial-of-service as a high cost terminating program.
+In practice, developers must seek *even stricter* properties than termination, such as understanding how many resources a program requires.

+### Flexible Type Analysis

+ABC doesn't assume any particular type inference algorithm.
+AO environments are free to try multiple algorithms or strategies to analyze code.
+ABC does assume several features are part of any good static safety analysis:

+* partial evaluation of static structure, as much as feasible
+* relatively precise analysis similar to dependent types
+* termination analysis - semidecision: error, warn, or pass
+* recognize common data structures - text, tables, trees, zippers
+* recognize common iterative algorithms - folds, traversals, searches

+There is no syntax in ABC for declaring types, but it is possible to assert conditions on the code.
+In essense, ABC is designed to support static type safety without ever defining 'type'.

+Pattern recognition features aren't essential, but could result in much greater efficiency for analyzing real bodies of code, and lead to more effective error messages and optimizations for runtime behaviors.
+For example, we might recognize operations over lists subject to loop fusion, or that a particular association list is never used in an order-dependent manner.

 ### Non-Strict Evaluation